Authentication

 from pictograph import Client

-client = Client() # uses env var
+client = Client() # reads the environment

-client = Client(api_key="pk_live_…")
+client = Client(api_key="pk_live_...") # or pass it explicitly

 pictograph login # prompts (input hidden), writes ~/.pictograph/config.toml